 Excellent written and verbal communication skills and the ability to collaborate effectively with a goal-oriented team.

-Wilderness First Responder certification required or willingness to obtain post-hiring.
+Wilderness First Responder certification or willingness to obtain post-hire.

 Master’s degree in Recreation, Outdoor Education, Physical Education, Sports Management, or related field.
 All degrees must be received from an appropriately accredited institution.

-Two years of experience in a higher educational or collegiate setting and directly supervising student workers and employees.
+Two years of experience in a higher education or collegiate setting directly supervising student workers and employees.

-Outdoor recreation program management experience in a higher educational setting.
+Outdoor recreation program management experience in a higher education setting.